uthark/blog/content/post/2018-02-24-used-stuff.markdown

 ## Physical stuff

-In addition to digital things, I continue to use physical things too.
-We are not completely in Matrix yet.
+In addition to digital things, I continue to use material things too.
+We are not entirely in Matrix yet.

 * Backpack North Face Microbyte — my daily backpack.
-It is small, it holds laptop and a few other things.
+It is small; it holds a laptop and a few other things.
 Probably, I need to make another blog post about the things I have in my backpack.
-Earlier I used North Face Router a lot, but it is quite bulky.
+Earlier I used North Face Router, but it is pretty bulky.
 I use it now if we go with my family outside or if I have a work trip.
 * Water Bottle - clean kanteen
-* External USB Charger - anker e4
+* External USB Charger - Anker e4
 * Headphones
 I have several pairs for different use cases:
-    * Noise cancelling: Bose QC25/QC35
+    * Pair of noise-canceling headphones: Bose QC25/QC35
     * Music listening: AKG Q701
     * Outdoor/to-go: Apple Earpods